ripter/ludumdare46/other/Background_Tiles.md

 ## Render texture
-[PIXI.RenderTexture](./http://pixijs.download/release/docs/PIXI.RenderTexture.html) looks like promising route.
+[PIXI.RenderTexture](./http://pixijs.download/release/docs/PIXI.RenderTexture.html) looks like a promising route.
 Instead of keeping all 15k sprites, we can render them into a new single texture.
 This would turn 5225 * 3 sprites into 3 sprites.
 It would mean that instead of transforming 15,675 sprites, it would only need to transform 3 sprites.

 I will turn each `tilelayer` into a single image.

 Why not pre-render the tile images and then load those?
 We could!
-It doesn't really matter where the conversion between 15,675 tiles to 3 images take place.
+It doesn't matter where the conversion between 15,675 tiles to 3 images takes place.
 I want the quick test cycle without tooling (because I don't have any tooling).
 So doing the conversion when the Tiled map is loaded makes sense for this project.
 If I had an artist that could quickly create the final images, then I would use that route.
 But considering it's just me, dynamic generation is the best option.

 ```
 if (layer.type === 'tilelayer') {